-Installing the right tires on your vehicle is important to the overall performance and safety of your vehicle.
+Installing the right tires on your vehicle is essential to the overall performance and safety of your vehicle.
 Your tire choice should reflect the conditions in which you drive and your preferences for vehicle response and handling.
-You should understand what tire size is right for your vehicle to be able to make the right choice when it's time to buy tires.
+To make the most informed decision, though, you must understand how to read tire size when it's time to buy tires.

-Thankfully, determining the correct tire size for your vehicle is fairly simple.
-All the information you need is immediately available either in the owner's manual for your vehicle or somewhere within the vehicle itself.
-If you already know your tire size and would like to find the right Bridgestone tire for your vehicle online or by visiting a Bridgestone tire dealer near you.
+Thankfully, determining the correct tire size for your vehicle is relatively simple.
+All the information you need is immediately available either in your owner's manual or somewhere on the vehicle itself.
+Already know how to read tire size numbers?
+Skip the explanation and find the right Bridgestone tire for your vehicle online or by visiting a Bridgestone tire dealer near you.

 While actual, physical measurements like width and diameter are factors in finding the right tire size, there are additional details to consider.
-Knowing how to read car tire sizes also means understanding terms like load index and speed rating are also integral to finding the correct tires.
+Knowing how to read car tire sizes also means understanding terms like load index and speed rating that affect your vehicle's overall capabilities.

 No matter what vehicle you drive, finding the manufacturer-recommended tire size should be easy.
 The best place to start looking is the owner's manual.